KevinWorkman/HappyCoding/tutorials/interviewing/_posts/2023-08-06-resources.md

 tagline: Links and other resources for interview practice.
 sort-key: 300
 meta-title: Resources
-meta-description: Links and other resources for interview practice.
+meta-description: Links and other resources for technical interview practice.
 meta-image: /tutorials/interviewing/images/resources-1.jpg
 previousPost: /tutorials/interviews
 tags: [tutorial, interviewing]
-disable_comments: true
+forumExcerpt: As big tech interviews have moved to brain-teaser data structure and algorithm questions, an entire meta-industry has sprung up around teaching people how to answer those questions.
+I wrote an article that lists some of these resources.
 ---

 {% include toc.md %}